-Auto: Select to automatically turn on and off the IR-cut filter.
-When the camera is in day mode, the IR-cut filter is turned on and blocks incoming infrared light, and when in night mode, the IR-cut filter is turned off and the camera's light sensitivity increases.

-- Some devices have IR-pass filters in night mode.
-The IR-pass filter increases IR-light sensitivity but blocks visible light. - On: Select to turn on the IR-cut filter.
+- Auto: Select to automatically turn on and off the IR-cut filter.
+When the camera is in day mode, the IR-cut filter is turned on and blocks incoming infrared light, and when in night mode, the IR-cut filter is turned off and the camera's light sensitivity increases. - On: Select to turn on the IR-cut filter.
 The image is in color, but with reduced light sensitivity. - Off: Select to turn off the IR-cut filter.
 The image is in black and white for increased light sensitivity.